-If a forward-facing child restraint is suitable for your child, always move the passenger seat as far back as it will go.
 You'll be using the lap-shoulder belt.
 See the earlier part about the top strap if the child restraint has one.
 Be sure to follow the instructions that came with the child restraint.
 Secure the child in the child restraint when and as the instructions say.

-- Because your vehicle has a passenger air bag, always move the seat as far back as it will go before securing a forward-facing child restraint.
-(See "Seats" in the Index.) - 2.
+- Your vehicle has a passenger's air bag.
+If you are using a rear-facing child restraint in this seat, make sure the air bag is turned off.
+See "Air Bag Off Switch" in the Index.
+If your child restraint is forward-facing, always move the seat as far back as it will go before securing it in this seat.
+See "Seats" in the Index. - 2.
 Put the restraint on the seat. - Pick up the latch plate, and run the lap and shoulder portions of the vehicle's safety belt through or around the restraint.
 The child restraint instructions will show you how.